 Trading instructions are a crucial investment tactic.
 One of the most common trading instructions is a market order, which can be for either buying or selling.
 That’s an order that executes regardless of how prices change between the time you initiate your order and it is fulfilled.
 A limit order, which can be either a buy-limit or sell-limit order, will only execute if the price falls within your specified limit.
 Market orders are often best when moving quickly is the priority; limit orders are often best when there is a large bid-ask spread.

 - Consider talking to a financial advisor about market orders and limit orders.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Learn more about your available order options and how they can help you.
 Be aware that limit orders can get complicated.
-We have a deeper dive on the subject that can help you understand the ins and outs of this powerful tool.
+This article will help you understand the ins and outs of this powerful tool.